robertialenti/Predicting-Wine-Prices/README.md

 In addition to a naive model, which simply assumes that a wine's price is equal to the average price of the testing set, I train and use a linear regression model as well as 5 machine learning models: lasso regression, K-nearest neighbors, random forest, and gradient-boosted decision trees (XGBoost and LightGBM).

 The machine learning models are parameterized by applying K-fold cross valiation, with 5 folds, on a parameter grid.
-In this way, I am able to optimize key parameters, including the number of neighbors to use when employing K-nearest neighbors or the number of ___ when employing random forests, for example.
+In this way, I am able to optimize key parameters, including the number of neighbors to use when employing K-nearest neighbors or the number of estimators to use when employing random forests, for instance.

 Each model's predictive performance, expressed in terms of mean absolute error (MAE) and mean absolute percentage error (MAPE) is shown below: